hargata/lubelog_docs/vehicles/vehicle management.md

 ![](/Vehicles/Vehicle%20Management/a/image-1760532979869.png)

+### Vehicle Images
+LubeLogger scales the vehicle's image based on the screen width of your device, which means that photos can be unintentionally cut-off/cropped if the vehicle is not within certain margins/paddings.
+We have created [this tool](https://hargata.github.io/hargata/lubelog_camera/) to allow you to take photos that always displays the vehicle regardless of screen size.

 ### Vehicles and Equipment without a License Plate
 LubeLogger can also be used to track other vehicles/equipment that aren't necessarily road-legal such as forklifts/golf carts/lawn mowers/etc. Since these vehicles do not have license plates and LubeLogger uses the License Plate field as an identifier by default, you may add an Extra Field at the Vehicle level so that the vehicle/equipment can still have an identifier.
 You must be logged on as the root user in order to set up Extra Fields.
 You can then set the extra field as the Vehicle Identifier, and the License Plate field will become optional.